schapman1974/tinymongo/README.md

 ## Serializers

 To convert your data to a format that is writable to disk TinyDB uses the Python JSON module by default.
-It’s great when only simple data types are involved but it cannot handle more complex data types like custom classes.
+It's great when only simple data types are involved but it cannot handle more complex data types like custom classes.

 To support serialization of complex types you can write your own serializers using the `tinydb-serialization` extension.